reflectoring/reflectoring.github.io/content/blog/2023/2023-10-25-spring-java-config.md

 Managing configuration data, such as database URLs, API endpoints, or feature toggles, is a crucial aspect of any application.
 Spring provides a flexible and powerful mechanism called **PropertySource** to handle configuration properties.
 With `PropertySource`, you can externalize configuration, allowing your application to adapt to different environments and scenarios without code changes.

-Let’s delve into how Spring’s PropertySource simplifies the management of properties in your application.
+Let us see how Spring’s PropertySource simplifies the management of properties in your application.

-**1. Understanding PropertySource:**
+### Understanding PropertySource
    - **What is PropertySource?:** PropertySource is an abstraction in Spring that represents a source of name-value pairs, commonly used for configuration properties.
    - **Types of PropertySources:** Spring supports various PropertySource implementations, including property files, environment variables, system properties, and more.

-**2. Loading Properties from Files:**
+### Loading Properties from Files
    - **Property Files:** Spring can load properties from `.properties` files, enabling you to organize configuration data in a structured manner.
    - **YAML Files:** Alternatively, Spring supports `.yaml` or `.yml` files, providing a more human-readable format for complex configurations.